 The LORD look upon you kindly and give you peace!”
 (Numbers 6, 22-27)

 This January feast honoring Mary begins a month named for the Roman god Janus, the two faced god who looks ahead and looks back.
-Mary is a good guide to the world ahead as well as the world of the past, and so we pray to her “that we may be made worthy of the promises of Christ.”
+Mary connects us to the world ahead as well as the world of the past, and so we pray to her “that we may be made worthy of the promises of Christ.”

-On this feast of Mary, the Mother of God, I think of a PBS special “What Darwin Never Knew” produced awhile ago by Nova.
-I don’t remember or understand a lot of the scientific material it contained, but its description of DNAs and embryos caught my attention.
+On this feast of Mary, the Mother of God, I think of a PBS special “What Darwin Never Knew” produced awhile ago on Nova.
+I don’t remember or understand a lot of the program’s scientific material, but its description of DNAs and embryos caught my attention.